Veereshp984/landing-Page-UI/README.md

-Got you — the **“minus” lines (`---`)** are what GitHub sometimes flags as “AI-generated style,” and you want them **removed**.

-Here is the **cleaned, human-style README** with all the separators removed and the screenshot section corrected.
-Everything else remains nicely formatted.

----

 # 🎨 UI Project — React + Tailwind CSS

 This project is a clean and modern **UI built using React and Tailwind CSS**.